- About Us

 Joined Nottingham Advanced Motorcyclists 2007, became an Observer, then Ride Out Coordinator.
 Now National Observer and proud to be Chairman

-Came back to biking 28 years later at Christmas 2006 on a Yamaha Fazer 600 (2003 Foxeye) now on permanent loan to my son.
-Moved on to a Triumph Tiger 800 XC (which is currently having open heart surgery to fix the effects of a failed regulator) but now have a Tiger 800 XCA and loving that even more.
+Came back to biking 28 years later at Christmas 2006 on a Yamaha Fazer 600 (2003 Foxeye) once loaned to my son until he passed his Advanced, now mothballed waiting to become a “Classic”.
+Moved on to a Triumph Tiger 800 XC (which is now on permanent loan to my son)) but now have a Tiger 800 XCA and loving that even more.

 My mum bought me the Advanced course after falling off going too slow on a ride with Paul Phillips!
-Took the Advanced Test 2013, Group Observer 2014, National Observer 2016.
+Took the Advanced Test 2013, Group Observer 2014, National Observer 2016, Local Observer Assessor 2019.

 I’m also a qualified Rugby coach and enjoy using the transferable skills to help my associates do well.

-I ride for fun, exploring, touring & Blood Bikes.
+I ride for fun, exploring, touring & I really enjoy coaching others to gain their Advanced test.

 Been biking since 1981.